agorevski/CopilotCreations/README.md

    python run.py
    ```

+## Bot Permissions

+The bot requires these Discord permissions:
+- **Send Messages** - To send progress updates
+- **Read Message History** - To track session messages
+- **Attach Files** - To send refined prompt files
+- **Use Application Commands** - For slash commands
+- **Manage Messages** - To delete session messages after `/buildproject`

+To grant permissions, either re-invite the bot with updated OAuth2 scopes or configure the bot's role in Server Settings → Roles.

 ## GitHub Integration

 When enabled, the bot automatically:
-- Creates a new private GitHub repository for each project
+- Creates a new GitHub repository for each project (private if `GITHUB_REPO_PRIVATE=true`)
 - Copies the root `.gitignore` to ensure clean repositories
 - Pushes all generated files to the repository
 - Provides a direct link to the repository in the Discord summary
+- Optionally deletes local project folder after successful push (`CLEANUP_AFTER_PUSH=true` by default)

 To set up GitHub integration:
 1. Create a Personal Access Token at https://github.com/settings/tokens